reeceap124/form-maker/README.md

 - Layouts: Meant for packaging up and organizing the UI (May merge this back into the components/smart components category.
 We'll burn that bridge when we get to it.)

+- All form components are exported as a UI object via UI/index.js.
+From there the data can specify the UI component that it should be built with in FormBuilder.js

 # UI Patterns:

 - Read that 40px is about the minimum that is really useable for inputs on mobile.